sindresorhus/sindresorhus.github.com/_apps/folder-peek.md

 #### How can I copy the image/video dimensions?

 Press the <kbd>Option</kbd> key while viewing an image or video to reveal a “Copy Dimensions” button.

+#### How can I have a menu bar folder with my most recent screenshots?

+Make a folder to hold the screenshots and add it to the app.
+Open the Screenshot app, click “Options”, then “Other Location”, and choose the folder you just made.
+In Folder Peek, open the folder config, and change the sort order to “Date Created” and set “Max Items” to something like 20.

+You may also want to [disable the screenshot preview](https://osxdaily.com/2019/08/02/disable-screenshot-thumbnail-preview-mac/) so the screenshot shows up in the screenshot folder right away.

 <a id="folder-open-with"></a>
 #### The app I want does not show up in the “Open With” menu for a folder